-The weird thing about this fudge recipe is that it improves with age.
+This fudge is perfect for gift giving because it improves with age.
 When I first made it I thought it was a failure.
 After freezing it for 24 hours and thawing out a piece the next day, it tasted a little better.
 B Day 3, it tasted REALLY good.
 So if you make this, don’t try to eat it the day it’s made.
 Give it an overnight stint in the freezer before thawing and serving.

 Creamy Fudge Without a Candy Thermometer

 - 8 ounces unsalted butter cut into chunks, softened